Ludwig Tieck: Translations

 "The Enchanted Castle", "Auburn Egbert" and "Elfin-Land" were translated in Popular Tales and Romances of the Northern Nations (1823).
 "The Fair-haired Eckbert", "The Trusty Eckart", "The Runenberg", "The Elves" and "The Goblet" were translated by Thomas Carlyle in German Romance (1827), "The Pictures" and "The Betrothal" by Bishop Thirlwall (1825).
 A translation of Vittoria Accorombona was published in 1845.
-A translation of "Des Lebens Überfluss" ("Life's Luxuries", by E. N. Bennett) appeared in German Short Stories in the Oxford University Press World's Classics series in 1934, but the wit of the original comes over more strongly in The Superfluities of Life.
-A Tale Abridged from Tieck, which appeared anonymously in Blackwood's Edinburgh Magazine in February 1845.
+In the same year James Anthony Froude, Julius Hare and others collaborated in translating ten of Tieck's stories, published as Tales from the "Phantasus" Etc. "Des Lebens Überfluss" was translated anonymously as The Superfluities of Life.
+A Tale Abridged from Tieck in Blackwood's Edinburgh Magazine in February 1845, and again by E. N. Bennett as "Life's Luxuries" in German Short Stories in the Oxford University Press World's Classics series in 1934.
 The Journey into the Blue Distance (Das Alte Buch: oder Reise ins Blaue hinein, 1834).
 "The Romance of Little Red Riding Hood" (1801) was translated by Jack Zipes and included in his book The Trials and Tribulations of Little Red Riding Hood (1983).

-Influences

-Tieck's biggest influence was 16th-century Italian poet Torquato Tasso, who is featured in Tieck's novel, Vittoria Accorombona, as a secondary character.